boennecd/VAJointSurv/README.md

     Time Process, and a Terminal Event with Delayed Entry](#two-markers-the-observation-time-process-and-a-terminal-event-with-delayed-entry)
     section but where there is delayed entry.
+-   A similar example is provided in the [Two Markers, the Observation Time Process, and a Terminal Event with Time-varying Effects](#two-markers-the-observation-time-process-and-a-terminal-event-with-time-varying-effects) section but where there time-varying fixed and random covariate effects along with non-proportional hazard effects.
 -   A similar example is provided in the [Two Markers, the Observation Time Process, a Terminal Event and Mixed Dependencies](#two-markers-the-observation-time-process-a-terminal-event-and-mixed-dependencies)